Customer Behaviour Policy

 • continuing to raise the same subject matter without providing any new evidence, continuously adding to, or changing the subject matter of the complaint.

-• Overload of communication: letters, calls, emails or contact via social media.
+• Overload of communication: letters, calls, emails, in person, or contact via social media.
 This could include the frequency of contact as well as the volume of correspondence received and length of telephone calls.

 Aggressive or Abusive Customer Behaviour

-20. Aggressive and abusive behaviour is not restricted to acts that may result in physical harm.
-It also includes behaviour or language that may cause staff to feel afraid, threatened, distressed or abused.
+21. Aggressive and abusive behaviour, whether directed at staff, other customers or oneself, is not restricted to acts that may result in physical harm.
+It also includes behaviour or language that may cause staff or another customer to feel afraid, threatened, distressed or abused.

-• Verbal abuse - Threatening or obscene language face to face or over the telephone
+• Verbal abuse – Threatening or obscene language face to face, over the telephone, or in writing.

 • Hate abuse – Harassment or abuse verbally or physically that is motivated by age, disability, gender, race, religion/belief, or sexual orientation.

-• Threat - verbal or written – may include threat using animal violence.
+• Threat – verbal or written abuse, may include threat using animal violence.

-• Property damage or theft - of the property of a member of staff or the Council.
+• Property damage – theft of the property of a member of staff or the Council.

 • Physical abuse – attempted assault, with or without a weapon, which does not result in actual physical harm to the member of staff.

-• Physical assault - with or without a weapon, resulting in actual physical harm to the member of staff at the level of bruising, cuts, lacerations, hair pulling or more serious injury – may include deliberate animal attack.
+• Physical assault – with or without a weapon, resulting in actual physical harm to the member of staff, another customer or oneself at the level of bruising, cuts, lacerations, hair pulling or more serious injury – may include deliberate animal attack.

-• Other - any form of physical or psychological assault or abuse, threats, harassment, or unpleasant behaviour not contained in the above, which the member of staff considers having been sufficiently serious to warrant concern.
+• Other – any form of physical or psychological assault or abuse, threats, harassment, or unpleasant behaviour not contained in the above, which a member of staff or another customer considers having been sufficiently serious to warrant concern.

 • Use an animal to cause fear as a weapon or a threat, (during visits to properties we reserve the right to ask for dogs to be restrained behind a door or in another room).